Digital Mobile Radio

 Field Day 2022 and Annual Business Meeting

 Speaker: Tim Long W2UI and James MacMurray N2UZQ

 Abstract: The June meeting is also our annual business meeting, including our annual election of Board Members and Officers.

-Vice President: Jim Silva KC2ZVK
+President: Jim Silva WA2JMS

 Secretary: Jim Stewart K2PK